latenitefilms/BRAWToolbox/README.md

 Yes, you can click the **Settings** button (the gear icon, next to "Remove All") to **Create Multicam Clips** instead.

+Please note that this doesn't sync multiple BRAW files together - it just creates a single Multicam Clip for each BRAW file.

+You'll still need to use something like [Sync-N-Link](https://apps.apple.com/us/app/sync-n-link-x/id517599985?mt=12) if you want to sync BRAW files with external audio.

 ![Screenshot](Documentation/install-20.png)

 ### Why can't I adjust the Custom Gamma Controls?